Leoprietsch/Leoprietsch/README.md

-# Hey, I'm Leo! 👋
+# Hello, I'm Leo! 👋

-#### I love to research, explore, learn new technologies, and build things 💡
+I'm a Brazilian Software Engineer who loves to build web applications, from back-end to front-end. ⚒️

+I've been researching, exploring, and learning new technologies when building new things since 2017 💡

-#### I've been programming since 2017, and since 2018 I've been programming for a living 💻
+I've been programming for a living since 2018, having experiences in sectors like finance, healthcare, and SaaS  💻

-#### I try to share my passion for coding with people around me as much as I can because being inspired by technology is what made me love my profession so much ❤️
+I try to share my passion for coding with people around me as much as I can because being inspired by technology is what made me love my profession ❤️

-#### Here are the technologies I have loved to work with professionally throughout my career 💼
+Here are the technologies I have professional experience with 💼

 <div style="display: inline_block">
   <img align="center" alt="dotnet" src="https://img.shields.io/badge/.NET-5C2D91?style=for-the-badge&logo=.net&logoColor=white" />